majiddarvishan/pugg/readme.md

 - wstring support is removed

-- Server class is in Kernel.h and is used from Kernel class.
+- Server class is in kernel.hpp and is used from Kernel class.

 - Changed to mercurial